zigasancin/wordpress-optimization-toolbox/plugins/shortpixel-image-optimiser/readme.txt

 * compatible with watermarking plugins
 * option to deactivate auto-optimizing images on upload
 * no credits are used for the images that are optimised less that 5%
-* direct integration with CloudFlare, either by using an API Key or a Token
+* direct integration with Cloudflare by using a Cloudflare Token
 * 30 days optimization report with all image details and overall statistics
 * We are GDPR compliant! <a href="https://shortpixel.com/privacy#gdpr" target="_blank">Read more.</a>
 * **free optimization credits for non-profits**, <a href="https://shortpixel.com/contact" target="_blank">contact us</a> for details